Loading...

 (a) 14 (b) 15 (c) 16 (d) 18

-Solution: The average velocity in physics is defined as the ratio of displacement to the time interval taken. \[v_{av}=\frac{x_2-x_1}{t_2-t_1}\] The positions at $4\,{\rm s}$ and $1\,{\rm s}$ are found as follows \begin{align*} x_1&=4(1)^2-6(1)+3 \\&=1\,{\rm m} \\\\\ x_4&=4(4)^2-6(4)+3 \\&=43\,{\rm m}\end{align*} Now use the definition of average velocity mentioned above to find it \[v_{av}=\frac{43-1}{4-1}=14\,{\rm m/s}\]
+Solution: The average velocity in physics is defined as the ratio of displacement to the time interval.
+It is given by \[v_{av}=\frac{x_2-x_1}{t_2-t_1}\] The positions at $4\,{\rm s}$ and $1\,{\rm s}$ can be calculated as follows: \begin{align*} x_1&=4(1)^2-6(1)+3 \\&=1\,{\rm m} \\\\\ x_4&=4(4)^2-6(4)+3 \\&=43\,{\rm m}\end{align*} Using the definition of average velocity, we find \[v_{av}=\frac{43-1}{4-1}=14\,{\rm m/s}\]

 Hence, the correct answer is (a).

 Method two: The position equation reveals that the motion has constant acceleration since it has the form of a quadratic equation.
-Comparing this with the standard position kinematic equation $x=\frac 12 at^2+v_0t+x_0$, we can find the acceleration $a$, the initial velocity $v_0$, and the initial position $x_0$ of the object as below \begin{gather*} \frac 12 a=4 \Rightarrow \quad a=8\,{\rm m/s^2} \\\\ v_0=-6\,{\rm m/s}\\\\ x_0=3\,{\rm m}\end{gather*} Substituting these kinematics variables into the velocity kinematics equation $v=v_0+at$, one can find the object's velocity at any instant of time \[v=-6+8t\] By knowing the velocity versus time equation, we can determine the average velocity using the following formula \[v_{av}=\frac{v_1+v_2}{2}\] The rest is left up to you as a practice problem.
+Comparing this with the standard position kinematic equation $x=\frac 12 at^2+v_0t+x_0$, we can find the acceleration $a$, the initial velocity $v_0$, and the initial position $x_0$ of the object as follows: \begin{gather*} \frac 12 a=4 \Rightarrow \quad a=8\,{\rm m/s^2} \\\\ v_0=-6\,{\rm m/s}\\\\ x_0=3\,{\rm m}\end{gather*} Substituting these kinematics variables into the velocity kinematics equation $v=v_0+at$, we can find the object's velocity at any instant of time \[v=-6+8t\] Knowing the velocity versus time equation, we can determine the average velocity using the following formula \[v_{av}=\frac{v_1+v_2}{2}\] The rest is left as a practice problem for you.

 Problem (11): A stone is thrown vertically upward into the air with an initial speed of $10\,{\rm m/s}$.
 After how many seconds does its velocity become $5\,{\rm m/s}$ downward?